floriangaechter/floriangaechter.com/content/blog/graphql-upload/index.md

 ---
-title: GraphQL File uploading (without Apollo…)
+title: GraphQL File Uploading (Without Apollo…)
 date: "2020-02-10"
 year: 2020
 description: Learn how to upload files with GraphQL but without using libraries or frameworks like Apollo.